-Adolf Hitler was the leader of Nazi Germany from 1934 to 1945.
-He initiated World War II and oversaw fascist policies that resulted in millions of deaths.
+Adolf Hitler Biography.
 Synopsis Born in Austria in 1889, Adolf Hitler rose to power in German politics as leader of the National Socialist German Workers Party, also known as the Nazi Party.